 We are used to the idea that many things simplify when we go to lower dimension.
 Indeed, that is what happens here.
 In 2+1 dimension, there is an enormous simplification that there are no gravity waves!
 Why not?
 In short, there are just not enough degrees of freedom in a 2+1 dimensional metric to allow for gravity waves.
-(For more information on this fact see the appendix to this chapter, section 6.2.)
+(For more information about this fact see the appendix to this chapter, section 6.2.)
 As a result, the only classical solution of the Einstein equations in the vacuum is that R = 0 and that is all!
 I.e., the universe is flat and there are no fluctuations.
 (One can also have a cosmological constant Λ in which case $R = 2\Lambda g$ is the solution).
 One might think that this means that gravity in 2+1D is completely trivial.
 However, it is not.
-The space-time manifold, although everywhere curvature free, still has the possibility of having a nontrivial topology.
-Thus what we are interested in is actually the different topologies that our space-time manifold might have!
-3Written down first by Hilbert in 1915.
+The space-time manifold, although every- 4Written down first by Hilbert in 1915.